Discover Adaptive JPEG Quantization Tables and Save Yourself From Headaches!

 Why is that?
 Well, the camera we’re dealing with entered the market in 2002.
 Flickr didn’t even exist then, and image sharing platforms, in general, were yet to come.

 We thus decide to ask colleagues in our team and it turns out that one of them actually owns a Finepix A202.
-We ask him permission to take some pictures, then we put them in a reference folder, and then we use Authenticate’s Batch File Format Comparison to compare our questioned image to the reference pictures.
+We ask him permission to take some pictures, and then we put them in a reference folder.
+Then we use Authenticate’s Batch File Format Comparison to compare our questioned image to the reference pictures.
 And here we get a real surprise.

-We see that properties of the reference images are totally consistent with the questioned image, except for the JPEG QT (consequently, the estimated JPEG quality is also different).
-But wait: reference images also have different JPEG QTs!
+We see that the properties of the reference images are totally consistent with the questioned image, except for the JPEG quantization table (consequently, the estimated JPEG quality is also different).
+But wait: reference images also have different JPEG quantization tables!
 How is that possible?
 We’re sure they are from the same camera: we took the pictures ourselves!

 And here is the explanation: we’ve just met a device featuring adaptive quantization tables!
 Contrarily to most devices, these cameras won’t limit themselves to a narrow set of 5-6 possible JPEG QTs to choose from, based on “picture quality” settings.
 No, these cameras can adaptively generate QTs based on the image they have to compress!
 There’s a nice (and niche) paper dated 1995 presenting a possible strategy for such a task.

-Needless to say, it’s important to understand when you’re dealing with a device of this category, so you can properly justify, in your report, that those red numbers in the file format comparison tables are not actually suspicious, they are rather expected!
+Needless to say, it’s important to understand when you’re dealing with a device in this category.
+So, you can properly justify, in your report, that those red numbers in the file format comparison tables are not actually suspicious, they are rather expected!

-Of course, being able to quickly compare tens or hundreds of images’ JPEG QT is very useful in cases like this, and of course, Amped Authenticate is the right tool for that.
+Of course, being able to quickly compare tens or hundreds of images’ JPEG quantization tables is very useful in cases like this.
+Of course, Amped Authenticate is the right tool for that.

 After all these words, you’re probably curious to see how this Fujifilm FinePix A202 looks like.
 And so… here it is!